Efficient tensor network simulation of multi-emitter non-Markovian systems: Discussion

 To explore the effect of non-Markovianity on collective radiance, we consider the regime where the emitter energies are placed close to the band edge, such that they couple to long-wavelength modes with almost isotropic dispersion.
 In the limit of weak coupling and close to the band edge, the system would become a Dicke model.
 Using our method, we explore how non-Markovian effects destroy the collective radiance.
 We observe the deviation from the Markovian prediction to grow both with increasing coupling, and increasing emitter number.
 In the middle of the band, the square lattice has a divergent density of states, which makes the system non-Markovian even for arbitrarily small coupling.
 In this fundamentally non-Markovian regime, we study how a single-excitation bound state can dynamically form from a many-excitation initial state.

 Beyond the cases we study in this work, the method can be easily extended to any non-interacting bath, in any spatial dimension, also those of fermionic character.
 Even though we have only simulated scenarios where the bath is initialized in the vacuum, it is equally possible to treat arbitrary initial states, including thermal ensembles, as done in simple chain mappings~\cite{Prior2010,devega2015thermofield,Schwarz2018}.
 Although we have considered real time evolution in this work, in principle the same technique can be used to study equilibrium problems in condensed matter impurity systems, e.g., through DMRG or imaginary time evolution.
-It would also be interesting to explore other tensor network ansatzes to simulate the time evolution in the strip geometry or to use this mapping to simulate multi-emitter systems on quantum computers.
+This could then be applied in dynamical mean-field theory~\cite{Georges1996,Ganahl2015,Wolf2015,Bauernfeind2017}.
+Finally, it would also be interesting to explore other tensor network ansatzes to simulate the time evolution in the strip geometry or to use this mapping to simulate multi-emitter systems on quantum computers.